 VC investments involve a high degree of risk, so venture capitalists receive an equity stake in the business and a say in the critical decisions that are made to penetrate the market and achieve growth.
 They often opt to sell their stake in the business once they can receive a significant return for doing so (usually calculated as a multiple of their total investment).

-Should venture capital be part of my funding strategy?
+Should my small business make venture capital part of our funding strategy?

-Most VC firms are interested in technology and healthcare ventures over other firms in other sectors, so if your business falls in that realm, VC may be an option for you.
+Most VC firms are interested in technology and healthcare ventures over businesses in other sectors, so if your company falls in one of those realms, VC may be an option for you.
 However, you may find other venture capitalists who are interested in businesses like yours.

 It’s important to note that this form of funding can be difficult to attain.
 Some estimate that between 0.5% to 1% of startups secure this form of funding, and many of those have a proven market, concept, and plan for growth.